-Chemical analysis: Plant material (ca. 20 mg) was extracted in 200 μ L MeOH, and the solvent was removed under reduce pressure.
+Chemical analysis: Plant material (ca. 20 mg) was extracted in 200 μL MeOH, and the solvent was removed under reduce pressure.
 The extract was separated by liquid-liquid partition between hexane and water.
 The water layer was analyzed by CE-TOFMS, which was performed using an Agilent CE capillary electrophoresis system (Agilent Technologies, Waldbronn, Germany).

 Quantitative RT-PCR: Total RNA was extracted from the rice leaves (200 mg) using an RNeasy Plant Mini Kit (Qiagen).
 The RNA was treated with DNase (RQ1, RNase-free DNase, Proomega), and then purified further using an RNeasy column.
 Single-strand cDNA was synthesized from the total RNA by reverse transcription using a Hight Capacity RNA-to-cDNA Kit (ABI).
-Quantitative real-time PCR was performed using a Step One Plus (ABI) with specific primer sets and a realtime PCR master mix (Thunderbird, TOYOBO).
+Quantitative real-time PCR was performed using a Step One Plus (ABI) with specific primer sets and a real time PCR master mix (Thunderbird, TOYOBO).

 Peroxidase activities: Peroxidase activity was measured by using a crude enzyme solution and serotonin as substrate.
 Roots (10 mg) were homogenized with sea sand and 1.5 mL of 50 mM K-Pi buffer (pH 6.9).
 The homogenate was centrifuged twice (12,000g, 10 min) and the supernatant was used in the assay for peroxidase.
 The reaction mixture, which consist of 100 mM McIlvain buffer (pH 6.0), 7 mM H2O2, and 4.8 mM serotonin, was incubated at 30°C for 5 min.
-The reaction was stopped by 25 μ L of 6 M HCl and 225 μ L of MeOH, and the reaction mixture was analyzed by HPLC.
+The reaction was stopped by 25 μL of 6 M HCl and 225μL of MeOH, and the reaction mixture was analyzed by HPLC.

-Result and discussion
+Result and Discussion

-The browning was induced by an infestation of aphid (Fig.2) and the aphids avoided the deep browning area (e.g. 3 or 4) on the roots.
-Thus it was thought that rice roots could induce any defensive system with browning when they were attached by pests.
-The metabolome analyses of the root extract was revealed that an infestation of an aphid on rice roots induced a high accumulation of serotonin with an accumulation of tryptamine but not tryptophan.
+The browning was induced by an infestation of aphids (Fig.2) and the aphids avoided the deep browning area (e.g. 3 or 4) on roots.
+Thus, it was thought that rice roots could induce a defensive system(s) with a browning when they were attached by pests.
+The metabolome analyses of the root extract was revealed that an infestation of aphids induced a high accumulation of serotonin but not another metabolites to associate with serotonin biosynthesis pathway (Fig.3).
 Furthermore a high concentration of serotonin inhibited the survival of nymph aphids but not affected the fertilities (Table) on rearing test using an artificial diet.
-Therefore it was concluded that rice plants could induced a chemical defense system against insect pests.
+Therefore, it was concluded that rice plants could induce a chemical defense system against insect pests.